aw/picolisp-json/EXPLAIN.md

 This document provides a short walkthrough of the source code for the [PicoLisp-JSON](https://github.com/aw/picolisp-json.git) encoder/decoder.

+**Note:** This document is outdated and only valid for [picolisp-json v2.x](https://github.com/aw/picolisp-json/tree/v2.2.0) or older.

 It's split into a few sections for easier reading:

 1. [Global variables](#global-variables): Important variables used throughout the library.